feedback-house/developer-portal/docs/security/backup-policy.md

 ## Backup Guidelines

-**Data must be protected, stored in a secure environment and backed up in regular and automated processes.**
+**Data must be protected, stored in a secure environment and backed up regularly.**

 ## Backup Policy & Security

 ### Backup Policy

-- Backups will run automatically every hour
+- Backups will run automatically every 2 hours
 - Backups will be archived (cold storage) after 24 hours
 - Backups will be permanently excluded (hard delete) after 30 days